Baldwin County Virtual Secondary School: OPERATIONAL POLICIES AND PROCEDURES

 - Must report to the Daphne location for specific sessions four days per week

-- Scheduled parent meeting with mentor teacher, students, & administrator
+- Scheduled parent meeting with leadership teacher, students, & administrator

 - Assigned tutoring sessions: in person only